DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

     ![](./media/save-as-new-api-proxy.png)

   c. name your new API Proxy with an _oauth suffix.
 For example, if your
-    prior proxy was named `dpc_hotels` , then name the new one, `dpc_hotels_oauth`.
+    prior proxy was named `dpc_hotels`, then name the new one, `dpc_hotels_oauth`.

-2. Modify the basepath at which the API Proxy listens.
+2. Modify the base settings for the API Proxy

   a. click the `Develop` tab.
     ![](./media/click-develop-tab.png)